MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 [Link description](filePathOrUri)
 ```

 All templates defined in the target file will be pulled in.
-Ensure that your template names are unique (or namespaced via a # \<namespace>.\<templatename> convention) across files being pulled in.
+Ensure that your template names are unique (or namespaced with `# \<namespace>.\<templatename>`) across files being pulled in.

 ```.lg